Using @starting-style for Modal Entry Effects

 }

-/* Fallback for browsers without @starting-style support.
+/* 3.
+Fallback: browsers without @starting-style or transition-behavior.

 @supports not (transition-behavior: allow-discrete) {